-A little retirement and tax planning goes a long way to boosting your retirement funds.
-But beware, tax is a minefield of legislation, emotion and political attitude manipulation.
+A little retirement and tax planning will go a long way to boosting your retirement funds.
+But beware, tax is a minefield of legislation, emotion and political manipulation.

 There are two tax situations you should consider.

 - Your macro tax environment and the international distribution of your investments and wealth

 - The micro-situation with regard to minimizing the tax obligations within your tax residency country (if you decide to have one!).

 Since the Middle Ages wealthy people have used trusts to protect their assets.
 Although more recently trusts have been used together with low tax, and tax-free countries, to reduce, defer or distribute tax obligations.

 Many are now starting to look at other options to protect and extend their hard earned savings.
 People who do not believe they will have enough after tax income in the country where they live.
 Or a growing number don't believe they are getting value for the tax they pay.

 If you live in a country which has a residence-based income tax regime.
 Countries like South Africa, New Zealand or the US tax your world wide income .
 So even if you earn no income in the country where you live the government will take a share of your worldwide earnings.

 One way to escape from this regime is to adopt a "PT" status.
 Meaning by either being a Permanent Tourist or a Permanent Traveler.
 The result is the same: a "PT" is someone who has no fixed base … never actually establishing tax residency anywhere.

 As the general definition of a resident for tax is, anyone resident in the country for more than 183 days in a 12-month period.
 A PT will spend less than 183 days in one country and then move on to another country.